Organisations operate under constant pressure.

 hidden buffers of time, inventory, or cash

-These mechanisms keep output flowing — but they also conceal structural weakness.
+But they also conceal structural weakness.

 Most improvement efforts begin with optimisation: targets, tools, automation, or cost pressure.